-Adoption of the ARTAS System
+Adoption of the ARTAS® System

-The growth of our business depends on our ability to gain broader acceptance of the ARTAS System and the ARTAS procedure by successfully marketing and distributing the ARTAS System and the ARTAS procedure.
-If we are unable to successfully commercialize our ARTAS System and the ARTAS procedure, we may not be able to generate sufficient revenue to achieve or sustain profitability.
+The growth of our business depends on our ability to gain broader acceptance of the ARTAS® System and, in particular, ARTAS® iX, as well as the ARTAS procedure by successfully marketing and distributing the ARTAS® System and the ARTAS procedure.
+If we are unable to successfully commercialize our ARTAS® System and the ARTAS procedure, we may not be able to generate sufficient revenue to achieve or sustain profitability.
 In the near term, we expect we will continue to operate at a loss and we anticipate we will finance our operations principally through offerings of our capital stock and by incurring debt.
 If we are unable to raise adequate additional capital, we will be unable to maintain our commercialization efforts and our revenue could decline.